Accessible Walks - suitable for wheelchairs and pushchairs

 The Skelton to Unthank footpath is 1 mile long with a 1.5 mile post at the end of the all terrain path before the large field.
 The path to Unthank continues straight across the field.
 Aim for the large tree and the field gate on the other side.

 Skelton village can be accessed of the B5305 from Junction 41 off the M6.
 Parking is available at the Village Hall car park on the right as you enter the village.
 For access to the path, follow the sign to the Church.
-Access to the path at Unthank is best done from the Upfront Gallery where parking is available and a short walk takes you to the sign post at Nelson Square.
+Access to the path at Unthank is best done from the Upfront Gallery where parking is available.
+A short walk takes you to the sign post at Nelson Square.